IR finite correlation functions in de Sitter space, a smooth massless limit, and an autonomous equation: All details for two-point and four-point correlation functions

-and, obviously, for another time ordering: As one can see, in the general case, the only need is to add the modulae to the first term, resulting in our building block~\eqref{correlator_massive_free}.
-Hereafter, we apply the same appropriate ordering's "tricks" to calculate higher corrections to~correlation~functions.
-Once again, the basic idea of the Yang-Feldman formalism used in this paper is to recursively define the interacting field as a formal power series in the coupling constant $\lambda$.
-Whence, at the linear order in $\lambda$, through the Yang-Feldman-type equation~\eqref{Y-F-massive_iterated}, we get
+and, obviously, for another time ordering: As one can see, in the general case, the only need is to add the modulus to the first term, resulting in our building block~\eqref{correlator_massive_free}.
+Hereafter, we apply the same appropriate ordering "tricks" to calculate higher corrections to~correlation~functions.
+Once again, the basic idea of the Yang{--}Feldman formalism used in this paper is to recursively define the interacting field as a formal power series in the coupling constant $\lambda$.
+Whence, at the linear order in $\lambda$, through the Yang{--}Feldman-type equation~\eqref{Y-F-massive_iterated}, we get

 correspondingly, at the two-loop level or $\lambda^2$, we have and, finally, at the three-loop level, the expression is the following:

 In the case of the four-point correlation function, we follow the same way to calculate corrections.
 Even so, we already have the answer at the $\lambda^0$ order: